 If you find that your list of critical actions is too big, or you can’t totally identify if all the actions you listed are truly critical, there are a few questions you can ask yourself:

 - What value does that give to my players?

 - Is this exciting enough for my players?

 - What would my players rather do instead?

 The list of questions is infinite, and it will depend on the type of game you’re designing.

-Be as critical as you can be, and you surely will find your own to optimize your list of critical actions.
-If you are out of ideas or it is still hard to tell which are pain points or critical actions, you can even play the game of your competition.
+Be as critical as possible.
+If you are out of ideas, or you have a hard way finding your games' pain points, play your competitors' games.
 Sometimes it’s easier to point out the “pain points” of projects you’re not involved in.

-Once you’ve finished listing all your critical actions, it will be the time to define the time frames that your players need to complete them.
+Once you've finished listing all your critical actions, it will be time to...

 Some critical actions happen once, and some others are part of a loop in your players’ experience.